Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 The archetype can both easily OTK and setup a powerful control board.

+### Formacions
+The ideal turn 0 endboard consists of 1 monster of each Summoning tecnique, and as *many* Traps as can possibly be obtained – with such an efficient and consistent but xenophobical engine, the archetype has loads of them to replace handtraps.

 ### Tech Picks

 - [Foolish Exile]() can banish a [Level 3 Tuner](#Level-3-Tuners) to trigger their effect and easily search a card, while also sending them into circulyzacion.